 Officers shall only use the TASER device and cartridges that have been issued by the Department.
-Uniformed officers who have been issued the TASER device shall wear the device in an approved holster.
-Non-uniformed officers may secure the TASER device in the driver's compartment of their vehicles.
+Uniformed officers who have been issued the TASER device shall wear the device in an approved holster on their person.
+Non-uniformed officers may secure the TASER device in the driver's compartment of their vehicle.

-Members carrying the TASER device should perform a spark test prior to every shift.
+Members carrying the TASER device should perform a test on the unit prior to every shift.

-Officers who carry the TASER device while in uniform shall carry it in a weak-side holster on the side opposite the duty weapon (Penal Code § 13660).
+When carried while in uniform officers shall carry the TASER device in a weak-side holster on the side opposite the duty weapon.

-- (a) All TASER devices shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Whenever practicable, officers should carry two or more cartridges on their person when carrying the TASER device. - (c) Officers shall be responsible for ensuring that the issued TASER device is properly maintained and in good working order. - (d) Officers should not hold a firearm and the TASER device at the same time.
+- (a) All TASER devices shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Whenever practicable, officers should carry two or more cartridges on their person when carrying the TASER device. - (c) Officers shall be responsible for ensuring that their issued TASER device is properly maintained and in good working order. - (d) Officers should not hold both a firearm and the TASER device at the same time.